Van Fortress

 Silva Tipple New Lake led an American expedition to the ruins in 1938-40.
 Most of the finds and field records from this were lost in the sinking of the S.S.
 Athenia in 1940.

 The lower parts of the walls of Van Citadel were constructed of unmortared basalt, while the rest was built from mud bricks.

 Such fortresses were used for regional control, rather than as a defense against foreign armies.
 The ruins of this fortress sit outside the modern city of Van, where they support walls built in the medieval era.

-The “Royal Stable”
+The "Royal Stable"

-At the Van Citadel, there is a “royal stable” (Siršini) of the dimensions of 20m length, 9m width and 2,5m height, carved in rock.
+At the Van Citadel, there is a "royal stable" (Siršini) of the dimensions of 20 m length, 9 m width and 2,5 m height, carved in rock.
 Oxen and sheep were held here to be sacrificed for the Urartian gods, according to the inscriptions discovered at the location.

 Achaemenid inscription

 A stereotyped trilingual inscription of Xerxes the Great from the 5th century BC is inscribed upon a smoothed section of the rock face, some 20 meters (60 feet) above the ground near the fortress.
 The niche was originally carved out by Xerxes' father, King Darius, but left the surface blank.
 The inscription survives in near perfect condition and is divided into three columns of 27 lines written in (from left to right) Old Persian, Elamite, and Babylonian.